HashimK21/RCcar-V2/README.md

 15/12

-mixed most issues now back to early peak, this can maybe be solved with computing t for full servo lock angles and setting checking if configurations meet all 3 poses
+fixed most issues now back to early peak, this can maybe be solved with computing t for full servo lock angles and setting checking if configurations meet all 3 poses

 potentially try zr, cz +